-The REIT's results of operations for the three and twelve month periods ended December 31, 2016 are not directly comparable to the three and twelve month periods ended December 31, 2015 given the REIT's consistent growth primarily through acquisitions period over period.
-The REIT owned 39 investment properties at December 31, 2016 compared to 32 properties owned at December 31, 2015.
-With respect to the 32 properties the REIT owned at December 31, 2015, 3 of the 32 properties were acquired on September 30, 2015 thereby only marginally contributing to the results of operations for the year ended December 31 2015 plus 7 of the 32 investment properties it owned at December 31, 2015 were acquired at the end of the second quarter of 2015 thereby only partially contributing to the results of operations for the year ended December 31, 2015.
-Notwithstanding the foregoing, year-over-year figures for the three and twelve month periods ended December 31, 2016 and 2015 are presented in this MD&A. The principal reason for the variances between the financial figures presented in such year-over-year periods is the increase in the number of properties and their respective results of operations during such comparative periods.
+The REIT's results of operations for the three and nine month periods ended September 30, 2017 are not directly comparable to the three and nine month periods ended September 30, 2016 given the REIT's consistent growth primarily through acquisitions period over period.
+The REIT owned 43 investment properties at September 30, 2017 compared to 33 properties owned at September 30, 2016.
+The REIT acquired 12 investment properties and sold 2 investment properties (see "Summary of Significant Events" section) throughout the 12 month period ending September 30, 2017.
+Notwithstanding the foregoing, year-over-year figures for the three and month periods ended September 30, 2017 and 2016 are presented in this MD&A. The principal reason for the variances between the financial figures presented in such year-over-year periods is the net increase in the number of properties and their respective results of operations during such comparative periods.